IamSwap/vue-exercise/README.md

 ### Overview
 * Create a simple Vue3 site app (SPA?).
 * Site sould have a login page to get the user name (no password).
+  * Call API to predict the gender based on their name.
-  * Show `Hello {Username}` in the header after the login.
+  * Show `Hello {Mr.|Ms.} {Username}` in the header after the login.
-* Present two menu options - Country Profile and University List
+* Present two menu options - `Country Profile` and `University List`
   * By default a user lands onto the last page he visited before or Country Profile if it is the first visit.
 * Present country drop down.
-* Country Profile should show few facts for a selected country, present two panels beside with few facts in each.
+* Country Profile should show facts for a selected country, present two panels beside with few facts in each.
 * University List should show a table with a universities for a selected country, 10 records at a time

 ### APIs to use
+* http://api.genderize.io/?name={Name} - Predict the gender of a person based on their name.
-* http://restcountries.com/v3.1/all - country list and facts
+* http://restcountries.com/v3.1/all - Country list and facts.
-* http://universities.hipolabs.com/search?country={CountryName} - university list for a selected country
+* http://universities.hipolabs.com/search?country={CountryName} - University list for a selected country.

 ### Configuration part
 1. Create a simple site app using Vite  (https://vitejs.dev)